A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

-Figure~\ref{figcompHFI} shows clearly the stability of the eB models~\eqref{eq:eGNLW3dim} and~\eqref{eq:eGNLW3f5dim1} while the model~\eqref{eq:eGNLW3f51dim} seems to be unstable in high frequency regime.
-In fact, when implementing in model~\eqref{eq:eGNLW3f51dim} an initial solution that does not satisfy the limiting stability condition discussed in remark~\ref{remIns}, more precisely when choosing $\zetabar=0.6 > 0.2$, one observes a high frequency instability.
+Figure~\ref{figcompHFI} shows the left to right propagation of a solitary wave initially centered at $x_0 = 15$ of amplitude $a = 0.6$.
+The computational domain length is $L=30$ and discretized with 480 cells.
+The water surface profiles of our numerical solutions provided by the models~\eqref{eq:eGNLW3} (blue line),~\eqref{eq:eGNLW3f5} (red line) and~\eqref{eq:eGNLW3f51} (green line) are compared at $t=0.5$ and $t=0.7$ using the fifth order discretization ``WENO5-DF4-RK4" (see sections~\ref{Hyperbolic} and~\ref{Dispersive}).
+One can clearly see the stability of the eB models~\eqref{eq:eGNLW3} and~\eqref{eq:eGNLW3f5} while the model~\eqref{eq:eGNLW3f51} seems to be unstable in high frequency regime.
+In fact, when implementing in model~\eqref{eq:eGNLW3f51} an initial solution that does not satisfy the limiting stability condition discussed in remark~\ref{remIns}, more precisely when choosing $\zetabar=0.6 > 0.2$, one observes a high frequency instability.
 We would like to mention that we tried the same test but starting with an initial solution where the overall surface deformation is $\zetabar=0.1$.
 All models seems to be stable but we do not include this test here for the sake of simplicity.
-Thus, one can deduce that factorizing only the fifth order derivative present in the second equation of~\eqref{eq:eGNLW3dim} does not stabilize the model, at least for a big range of values of the overall surface deformation $\zetabar$.
-This is the reason why, for the rest of the paper, we choose to work with the model~\eqref{eq:eGNLW3f5dim1}, where high order derivatives are factorized which, as seen above, is always stable.
-Of course, one could use model~\eqref{eq:eGNLW3dim} which seems to be stable, but at the price of loosing the improved dispersive properties that model~\eqref{eq:eGNLW3f5dim1} enjoys, see section~\ref{Secalphachoice} and test case of section~\ref{SecNumTst1}.